stacks-network/docs/src/pages/en/nodes-and-miners/miner-testnet.md

 ## Running bitcoind locally

-To participate as a miner on Xenon, you must have access to a testnet bitcoin node.
+To participate as a miner on Testnet, you must have access to a testnet bitcoin node.
 One way to accomplish this is to run bitcoind locally.
 [Ensure your computer meets the minimum hardware requirements before continuing.](https://bitcoin.org/en/bitcoin-core/features/requirements)

 First, download the bitcoind software for your platform from https://bitcoin.org/en/download.